 Did you know Gen Z makes up $143 billion in United States buying power?
 This equals out to approximately 40% of all consumer shopping!
 For obvious reasons, attracting and recruiting this demographic is essential to the success of your bank.

 Today’s banking customers expect more from their financial institutions.
-Gen Z, born between the 1990s and 2000s, have lived their entire lives in a technology-rich world compared to older generations.
+Gen Z, born between the 1990s and 2000s, have lived their entire lives in a technology-rich world, especially when compared to older generations.
 As a whole, the population is more comfortable with technology and demands convenience in the form of easy-to-use mobile banking.
 If banks don’t keep up, they’ll be left in the dust.

 Gen Z Is Superior Regarding Technology